ken343/project-0/README.md

 The Resturant Selection Tool is a CLI program that help a group of people select a place to eat based on selection criteria.

+## CLI Usage

+./food [--type] [--price] [--distance]

+--tpye : This option takes a string as an argument for the type of food you are interested in. (i.g. "mexican" "pizz") --price : This option takes a float that represents the most you are willing to spend on a meal.
+--distance : This option takes a float and represents the max distance you are willing to travel. (defaults to 28 miles)

 ## User Stories

 - [x] User can get a list for potential eating locations